navan0/flask-ocr/README.md

 ## Getting Started

-Here i'm used the East text detection model to detect the texts. after detecting the texts it will go throught the tesseract and extract the key values
+Here we have used the * [East text detection model]https://arxiv.org/abs/1704.03155) to detect the texts. after detecting the texts it will go through the tesseract and extract the key values

 ### Prerequisites